AthulJayakumar/Nova-Shelf-AI/README.md

 ﻿# Retail Shelf Audit MVP

-This project is a demo-ready shelf audit app for hackathons and store-ops prototypes.
+This project is a demo-ready shelf audit app.

 ## What it does